Paparoa National Park: Protection from mining

-On 20 July 2010, in a joint statement by Brownlee and Wilkinson, the Government announced that it had received 37,552 submissions on its discussion paper, and that it had decided not to remove any land from Schedule 4 of the Crown Minerals Act for the purposes of further mineral exploration or extraction.
+On 20 July 2010, in a joint statement by Brownlee and Wilkinson, the Government announced that it had received 37,552 submissions on its discussion paper, and that it had decided not to remove any land from Schedule 4 of the Crown Minerals Act for further mineral exploration or extraction.
 Ms Wilkinson said the government had agreed to continue with its proposal to add 14 areas with a total of 12,400 hectares of land to Schedule 4, including 240 hectares of Paparoa National Park (the northwest addition).

-Enlargement of the National Park

-Following the liquidation of Pike River Coal, Solid Energy purchased the assets of the company.
-The government then purchased the 3580 ha of land around the Pike River Mine.
-The environment minister, Nick Smith, announced on 15 November 2015 that the 3,580 ha of land was to be added to the Park.